KirstenMayland/cs61databases/IMPLEMENTATION.md

 ## Implementation of Database

 ### Preprocessing of Data
 Changed missing data in the 3 .cvs files to 'NULL' for the text attributes and 0 for the int attributes.
-NULL and O then both indicate that the data at that point is untracked.
+NULL and 0 then both indicate that the data at that point is untracked.

 ### Import data
 Created the schema 'russia_losses' in my local MySQL instance and then imported the 3 .csv files into the schema using the Table Data Import Wizard feature.

-### MySQL preparation of data
+### MySQL Preparation of data
 ###### Corrected data according to corrections .csv file
 1) Updated 'equip_loss' table to add or subtract from attributes past a specific date based on info from the 'equip_loss_correction' table
 2) Deleted 'equip_loss_correction' table after corrections were applied